The Liberties, Dublin: Iveagh Markets

+Iveagh Markets is a Victorian-style market building on Francis Street.
+It has been part of a protracted ownership battle between Dublin City Council, hotelier Martin Keane, and the Guinness family, which has seen it lie vacant for over thirty years during which time it has fallen into a state of disrepair.
+In December 2025, it was reported that Dublin City Council had commenced essential repair works to the building.

 Dubline

-The Liberties is a key part of 'The Dubline Trail', a €3 million investment by Fáilte Ireland in a discovery trail through Dublin's city centre, with the focus on the stretch which runs from College Green to Kilmainham.
+The Liberties is part of 'The Dubline Trail', a Fáilte Ireland tourist trail which runs from the top of O'Connell Street, south to College Green and then westwards through Dublin's city centre via the Liberties to Kilmainham.

 Transport

 Road

 There are a number of primary routes in The Liberties area.
 The Liffey's quays border The Liberties to the north, while Patrick Street provides the eastern boundary.
 Cork Street runs through the south of the area, while Thomas Street forms the main thoroughfare through the Liberties.

-Dublin Bus runs several services throughout the Liberties, with Real Time Passenger Information displayed at a number of stops.
+Dublin Bus runs several services throughout the Liberties area.

 Rail and tram

 Heuston Station, one of Ireland's primary transport hubs, is located just to the north of the area.
 Lines serving Heuston are mainly regional routes.
-Luas, Dublin Bus, and DublinBikes can be used to get to the Liberties from Heuston Station.
+There are Luas, Dublin Bus, and DublinBikes services at the station.

-A line on the Dublin's Luas tram system, the Luas Red Line runs from Tallaght to The Point and from Saggart to Connolly.
+A line on Dublin's Luas tram system, the Luas Red Line runs from Tallaght to The Point and from Saggart to Connolly.
 Stops on this line within the Liberties include Rialto, Fatima and James's.

 Cycling

 There are Dublinbikes terminals on High Street, Francis Street, John Street West, Oliver Bond Street, James Street, Market Street South and at St. James's Hospital.
-Bicycle lanes are present throughout the Liberties, while rails are placed at strategic locations.
+Several bicycle lanes are present and planned throughout the Liberties.

 Education

 The National College of Art and Design (NCAD) is based on Thomas Street.
-In 2006 a suggestion that it be moved to UCD provoked controversy with locals and students and was rejected via a resolution.
+In 2006, a suggestion that it be moved to UCD provoked controversy with locals and students and was rejected via a resolution.
 In September 2008, after a number of years of restorative work, the old Thomas Street Fire Station adjacent to the college was unveiled as a new wing of the existing campus.

 Other institutions in the area include the British and Irish Modern Music Institute (Francis Street) and Liberties College.

+Among its primary (national) schools are: St. Audoens National School, Canal Way Educate Together National School, Dublin Waldorf School, St. Brigid's Catholic Primary School, Francis Street School, St. Catherine's National School, and St. James's Primary School.
+Secondary schools in the area include CBS James Street and Presentation Secondary School Warrenmount.